japa/japa.dev/content/docs/plugins/openapi-assertions.md

 ## Migrating from `@japa/assert` v3.0.0

-To migrate from the OpenAPI testing in `@japa/assert` version 3.0.0, you need to install and configure the plugin as above.
+To migrate from the OpenAPI testing in `@japa/assert` version 3.0.0, you must install and configure the plugin as above.
 No other changes should be necessary.